-- 17.1 Establishing Grades: An ungraded competitor is deemed to be in the highest grade for the match contested on the day in which there are three (3) competitors until they have completed that match upon which a grade will be given based on that score.
-For a competitor to go up a grade they must equal or exceed the qualifying score on three (3) occasions (in the next shoot they are in the higher grade) and there is no time restraint on this. - 17.2 Downgrading: For a competitor to go down a grade they must do so by applying to the National Chairman in writing with due reason and supported by documentary evidence (i.e. score sheets, medical statements etc.) that will help the Chairman to reach a decision. - 17.3 Lack of Grading Evidence: If a current grading card or evidence of previous scores cannot be produced at nomination prior to the registered championship, the competitor will be placed in the highest grade for which there are three (3) shooters competing. - 17.4 Nomination to a Higher Grade: A competitor can elect to shoot in a higher grade at the time of nomination prior to a registered championship, provided that there are three (3) shooters already competing in the higher grade. - 17.5 Grading Cards: All details shall be entered on a grading card and signed by the Range Officer or delegate.
+- 17.1 Establishing Grades: An ungraded competitor will receive their initial grading on the basis of the aggregate scores recorded on the first match on the prescribed National Medal Targets.
+This grading will apply for this first match.
+For a competitor to go up a grade they must equal or exceed the qualifying score on three (3) occasions (in the next shoot they are in the higher grade) and there is no time restraint on this. - 17.2 Downgrading: For a competitor to go down a grade they must do so by applying to the National Discipline Chairman in writing with due reason and supported by documentary evidence (i.e. score sheets, medical statements etc.) that will help the Chairman to reach a decision. - 17.3 Lack of Grading Evidence: If a current grading card or evidence of previous scores cannot be produced at nomination prior to the registered championship, the competitor will be placed in the highest grade for which there are three (3) shooters competing. - 17.4 Nomination to a Higher Grade: A competitor can elect to shoot in a higher grade at the time of nomination prior to a registered championship, provided that there are three (3) shooters already competing in the higher grade. - 17.5 Grading Cards: All details shall be entered on a grading card and signed by the Range Officer or delegate.
 No alterations will be allowed.
-Grading cards are available through the National Office. - 17.6 Targets for grading are as follows:- - 17.6.1 Open 100 metres Any Field Position (National Medal Target) 50 metres -Standing Unsupported (National Medal Target). - 17.6.2 Classic Calibre 100 metres Any Field Position (National Classic Medal Target) 50 metres - Standing Unsupported (National Classic Medal Target).
+Grading cards are available through the National Office. - 17.6 Targets for grading are the same as for proficiency medals refer to 16.4.1 and 16.4.2 and their subordinate paragraphs.